rust-lang/rust/text/0000-bang-type.md

     enough that @reem has written a package for it [here](https://github.com/reem/rust-void) where it is named `Void`.
-I've also invented it independently for my own projects and probably other people have aswell.
+I've also invented it independently for my own projects and probably other people have as well.
 However `!` can be extended logically to cover all the above use cases.
 Doing so would standardise the concept and prevent different people reimplementing it under different names.